-My wife and I are both recently retired, public school educators from Kentucky.
-I spent my career teaching middle school science, and my wife spent hers teaching kindergarten.
 Fourteen years ago, some of my colleagues and I began installing water chlorination units in communities where people were drinking biologically contaminated water.
-Over the years, we installed units in Haiti, the Dominican Republic, Costa Rica, Honduras, and rural China.
+During those years, we installed units in Haiti, the Dominican Republic, Costa Rica, Honduras, and rural China.
 On all of our installs, we used the M-100 water chlorination unit developed by Waterstep, a wonderful company based in Louisville, Kentucky.
 The systems were installed in schools, medical clinics, children's camps, feeding centers, and hospitals.
 One by-product of the chlorination process was a chemical commonly used to create soap.
 As a science teacher, the process of making soap had always fascinated me, so I began to create handmade soaps for my family and friends.
 Upon my retirement, it seemed natural for me to combine the two things I was most passionate about: providing clean water to impoverished communities, and making handmade soaps.

-We hope you purchase our soaps not only for their high quality, enticing scents, and beauty, but also as a means of supporting our annual water chlorination projects.
-You can learn more about these projects by clicking on the "Waters of Grace" tab in the menu.
+We hope you purchase our soaps not only for their high quality, enticing scents, and beauty, but also as a means of supporting our ongoing water chlorination projects.
+To learn more about these projects, click on the "Waters of Grace" tab in the menu.